 Masen Gorge

-A large cliff that can be seen from Ninohe City
+A large cliff that can be seen from Ninohe city

-Torigoe Kannon
+Torigoe Kannon Temple

 Ninohe, a strategic location surrounded by mountains on all sides

-Ninohe station
+Ninohe Station

-Kunohe Castle and Masazane Kunohe
+Kunohe Castle and Kunohe Masazane

-Kunohe Castle ruins
+Kunohe Castle Ruins

-Kunohe Castle ruins
+Kunohe Castle Ruins

 Ninomaru Ote Ruins

-Kunohe Castle Ruins<Information>
+Kunohe Castle Ruins <Information>

 GOOGLE MAP

-What is "Nanyaato" in Ninohe?
+What is "Nanyato" in Ninohe?

 What?